Inter Varsity Folk Dance Festival

 The Inter Varsity Folk Dance Festival (IVFDF) is the longest-running folk festival in the United Kingdom, running annually since 1951.

 The festival is organized and hosted by university folk societies, and is held in a different location each year.
 Former students and folk music enthusiasts gather at the host university for a weekend of music, dance, and song.
 The festival at Exeter University in 2009 was attended by around 1169 different ticket holders — the most of any IVFDF up to that time, as the previous record was just over 1000 attendees at the IVFDF in Manchester in 1986.

 The festival was held online in 2021 due to the COVID-19 pandemic, hosted by people based in Bristol.
-The most recent festival was held in Sheffield, in 2025.
+The most recent festival was held in York, in 2026.

-Mascots

-Society mascots are considered to be a large part of the festival.
-Mascot Ransoming is now banned at IVFDF after several people sustained injuries at one festival.
-While Mascot Ransoming has been banned, mascot intentional misplacement is prevalent at IVFDFs.